WayoshiM/wayo-py/faq_wheel.md

 # COLUMNS

-Condition types mostly correspond to filtering data based on a column. wayo.py's compendium has the following columns on the data:
+Condition types mostly correspond to filtering data based on a column. wayo.py's compendium has the following columns on the puzzle data:

 - season `S`, from 1 to 39 (and onward!)
 - date `DATE`, the airdate / intended date (alias `D`)